finnmagnuskverndalen/llm-finetune-toolkit/README.md

 # 🧠 LLM Fine-tuning Toolkit

-A config-driven toolkit for fine-tuning small language models (0.5B–3B parameters) using QLoRA, with a real-time training dashboard, interactive chat interface, and automated benchmarking.
+A config-driven toolkit for fine-tuning small language models (0.5B–3B parameters) using QLoRA, with a real-time training dashboard, interactive chat interface, automated benchmarking, and one-command export to Ollama.

 Built for running on consumer hardware — including GPUs with as little as 2GB VRAM.